 Wall-Mounted Storage

 Wall-mounted plate racks, barbell holders, and vertical systems reclaim floor space by using your walls.
-These solutions require proper installation into wall studs—residential walls typically have studs spaced 16 inches on center.
+Proper anchoring is essential: drywall alone cannot hold the load and will fail, potentially injuring anyone nearby.
+Residential walls typically have studs spaced 16 inches on center.

 Critical installation requirements:

-These systems excel in permanent home gyms where maximizing floor space is the priority.
+These systems work best in permanent home gyms where keeping floor space clear is the priority.
 For spaces where walls aren't available or you want equipment mobility, rack-integrated options offer another approach.

 Rack-Integrated Storage